michalbali256/hlasm-in-browser/README.md

 This extension is only for the purposes of development while I am trying to port HLASM Language Support to work with vscode.dev.

+A published version can be found here: https://marketplace.visualstudio.com/items?itemName=mbali.hlasm-browser-dev.
+It should work in vscode.dev, if you start your browser with security disabled (see below).

 # How to build WASM language server

 First we need to build the language server into WASM using Emscripten.
 The WASM build like this is already commited in this repository in `src/server`.